Cysu/noisy_label/README.md

 Clothing1M is the dataset we proposed in our paper.

 1. Download the dataset.
-Please contact *xiaotong[at]ee[dot]cuhk.edu.hk* to get the download link.
+Please contact *tong.xiao.work[at]gmail[dot]com* to get the download link.
 Untar the images and unzip the annotations under `external/exp/datasets/clothing1M`.
 The directory structure should be

         external/exp/datasets/clothing1M/
         ├── category_names_chn.txt